cgwhouse/bootstrap/README.md

 Follow the Installation Guide on the wiki.

-1. When partitioning the disks, use suggested layout on Arch wiki, but use Gentoo wiki for fdisk step-by-step, otherwise cfdisk
-2. After creating all filesystems and activating swap, temporarily mount root to create btrfs subvolumes:
+1. After creating all filesystems and activating swap, temporarily mount root to create btrfs subvolumes:

    ```bash